 \section{Responsibility}

 Insurance actively constructs and distributes responsibility \citep{baker2002risk}; the boundaries of individual responsibility are drawn by accounting for some factors but not for others in the premium.
 Adding to the terminology of \citet{landes2015insurance}, we distinguish four dimensions of responsibility: causal (\textit{who is causally responsible for the accident?}), control-based (\textit{who could control the happening?}), moral (\textit{who is normatively responsible?}) and material (\textit{who bears the consequences?}).
-By responsibilization we understand holding individuals responsible, with an emphasis on the material dimension, a social process which includes stories about causal, control-based and moral dimensions of some phenomenon.
+By responsibilization we understand holding individuals responsible, with an emphasis on the material dimension, based on narratives about causal, control-based and moral dimensions of some phenomenon.
 What is distinctive about insurance as a technology of risk management is the tendency to separate these dimensions \citep{landes2015insurance}.
 However, we have observed a recent trend towards a renewed entanglement when compared to the mode of the welfare state.
 In particular, the notion of actuarial fairness has been increasingly linked to responsibility in contrast to mere non-responsibility based responsibilization.

 What is intriguing is also how the entanglement of uncertainty and responsibility has changed historically.
-A thick veil of ignorance, when the individual level remains out of reach, appears to favour a collective responsibility for risk management; when this veil is gradually lifted, it seems easier to assign responsibility to individuals \citep{frezal2020fairness,barry2020insurance}.
-Note however, that this is not a necessity: `knowing' individual risk (to some extent) does not necessarily imply that individuals are morally responsible or that we should hold them materially responsible (see Section~\ref{sec:contingencies}).
+A thick veil of ignorance, when the individual level remains out of reach, appears to favor a collective responsibility for risk management; when this veil is gradually lifted, it seems easier to assign responsibility to individuals \citep{frezal2020fairness,barry2020insurance}.
+However, this is not a necessity: `knowing' individual risk (to some extent) does not necessarily imply that individuals are morally responsible or that we should hold them materially responsible (see Section~\ref{sec:contingencies}).